Requesting services on behalf of other users

 An end user can request a service on behalf of another user if the OBO user is entitled for this service in BMC Digital Workplace Catalog.
 For details about how services can be entitled to other users, see Entitling end users to services, bundles, and banners.

 You can change the Requested For user at the time of the request as shown in the following image:

 If you did not specify the Requested for user at the time of the request, you can change the Requested for user during the request checkout as shown in the following image:

 To request a service on behalf of multiple users

-You can request a service on behalf of multiple users if a service contains a multi-user request questionnaire.
+- The service contains a multi-user request questionnaire.
 For information about how a multi-user questionnaire is created, see Creating multiuser request questionnaires.

 If the BMC Digital Workplace administrator enabled a section to collect user favorites, when you are viewing the catalog as another user, the Favorites section is hidden.
 You will not see your own favorites or the favorites of the user being impersonated.